Table Of Contents

-So, MT5 is not and never was a direct upgrade on MT4, but merely the result of the market’s need for a more comprehensive platform to cater to the increasing range of trading instruments.
+So, MT5 was never a direct upgrade to MT4, but a response to demand for a more comprehensive platform for a wider range of trading instruments.
 Today, while MT4 is a specialist FOREX platform, MT5 caters to FOREX, futures, options, stocks and bonds.

 MT5 was launched in 2010, five years after the already-successful MT4 had entrenched itself in the FOREX trading landscape.
 The sequential resemblance of the platform names made people assume that one was a successor to the other.
 This was not the case.
 Yes, they shared near-identical branding and the same overall graphical interface, but this could hardly be avoided as they were part of the same product family.

 MT5’s job was to take up parts of the market that MT4 was not built to handle.
-As FOREX is the largest and most liquid market in the world, with trillions of US Dollars in trades exchanging hands every day, it was best not to meddle with a successful product like MT4.
+As FOREX is the world’s largest and most liquid market, with trillions of US dollars traded daily, it was best not to meddle with a successful product like MT4.
 Thus, MT5 was designed to facilitate better access into the centralized exchanges that handle large products like stocks and commodities.
 Some trading instruments, like stocks and futures, are run by a small number of influential role players, like stock exchanges and dominant commodity trading houses.

 FOREX, on the other hand, is a decentralized marketplace with several different players offering distinct and complementary services.
-These could be commercial banks, sovereign wealth funds, liquidity providers of all descriptions and hedge funds, to name but a few.
-As such, it can be seen from the design intent behind each platform that they are not as foundationally related as many people believe.
+These could be commercial banks, sovereign wealth funds, liquidity providers of all descriptions, and hedge funds, to name but a few.
+As such, it can be seen from the design intent behind each platform that they are not as fundamentally related as many people believe.

 What is the difference between MT4 and MT5